 - 1. The 4-H member must be currently enrolled in the 4-H STEM-Astronomy project to exhibit in this division. - 2.
 Each exhibitor may enter one exhibit per class.
 Exhibit must have been completed during the current 4-H year. - 3.
 Telescopes entered in this division may be built from a kit or by original design.
 Pre-finished telescopes which require no construction or painting are not acceptable exhibits. - 4.
 Telescopes are limited to no more than six feet in length.
 They must be placed on a stationary stand that does not allow the telescope to roll and/or fall over.
-The stand cannot extend past two feet in length or width.

-- 5. Each telescope exhibit must include a "4-H Astronomy Exhibit Information Form," which is available through your local K-State Research and Extension office or at www.STEM4KS.com.
+The stand cannot extend past two feet in length or width. - 5.
+Each telescope exhibit must include a "4-H Astronomy Exhibit Information Form," which is available through your local K-State Research and Extension office or at www.STEM4KS.com.
 This form must be attached to the outside of a 10" x 13" manila envelope.
 Do not tie the envelope to the exhibit.
 All revisions of forms previously released for the STEM division dated prior to current year are void for use and new forms must be obtained and used that are dated by the Kansas State 4-H Office for the current year.
 You must also include construction plans (or a photocopy) for the telescope and place it inside the manila envelope.
 For notebooks, display boards, and posters, no additional exhibit information is required; no manila envelope is needed for these exhibits. - 6.
 Two photographs showing telescope construction and operation are required.
 Photographs should be mounted on one side of 8 $\frac{1}{2}$ " x 11" page.
 A brief caption should accompany each photograph.
 Place photos in the 10" x 13" manila envelope. - 7.
 The telescope must be properly assembled and painted with a smooth and uniform finish.
-Decals, if used, should be attached smoothly and tightly. - 8.
-Telescopes designed by the exhibitor must be original, not a modification of an existing kit. - 9.
+Decals, if used, should be attached smoothly and tightly.

+- 8. Telescopes designed by the exhibitor must be original, not a modification of an existing kit. - 9.
 Educational displays should be creative and showcase something specific you have learned in the Astronomy project during the current 4-H year.
 Follow copyright laws, as explained in the General Rules as you are preparing your exhibit.
 Sources of scientific information must be cited on the front of your exhibit, including all posters and educational display boards. - 10.
 Educational displays are not to exceed a standard commercial 3' X 4' tri-fold display board.
 Other odd sized-type displays (non-tri-fold) shall not exceed 30" x 36".
 Care should be taken to use durable materials that will withstand Fair conditions.
 No electricity will be provided. - 11.
 Exhibitor's name, county or district, age, and year(s) in project must be tagged or labeled in a prominent location on the telescope stand, educational display, notebook, and/or poster. - 12.
+If a safety violation is noted by the judges, superintendent, or other staff, the exhibitor's exhibit, at that judge's discretion, will receive a participation ribbon. - 12.
 Astronomy educational posters must be no larger than a standard sized poster board, general 20" x 30". - 13.
 Astronomy project notebooks must be organized in a 3-ring binder.